-Want to build metrics but not sure where to start?
-This article includes some introductory information and data design suggestions to help you on your metric journey.
+Want to create metrics but not sure where to start?
+This article focuses on custom metrics and includes some introductory information and data design suggestions to help you on your journey.

 Let’s begin at the beginning ....
 What is a metric?
 Metrics help you determine the health of your business.
-A metric is a single numerical value that’s used to track the status of a business process.
-Some examples of metrics are ‘Average Revenue per Account’, ‘Twitter Followers’, and ‘Customer Lifetime Value’.
+A metric depicts a single numerical value that’s used to track the status of a business process.
+Some examples of metrics are ‘Average Revenue per Account’, ‘Customer Lifetime Value’, and ‘Website Sessions’.

 - Keep track of your performance over time and compare current to historical data.
 We retain your historical data by storing the latest records every time your data is refreshed, gradually building up your data history.

 - Gain insights into your data through interactive exploration.
-Dig into your data by trying out different visualization types, applying various date ranges, and choosing unique ways to segment and filter your data.
+Dig into your data by adding one or more metrics to Explorer.
+Try out different visualization types, apply various date ranges, and choose unique ways to segment and filter your data.
 It’s quick and easy and you can see the impact of your choices as you experiment and explore.

 - What business questions do you want to answer?